"Love is the only reality and it is not a mere sentiment.

 to Buddhism.
 When I flipped it open and scanned a few pages, I

 I got goosebumps.
 Something stirred deep inside me.
 His words rang True.
-I Immediately brought
+It was definitely worth another dollar.

 It was only today, after a compelling experience yesterday, that I remembered that there was a third book that I bought that afternoon.